 This service allows you to track down your package from various locations.

 Unfortunately, AliExpress doesn't accept PayPal or cheque transactions to pay for orders(save for a few sellers).
 In this regard, you need to have a credit card in check.
 On the bright side, AliExpress accepts all major cards like MasterCard, Visa, Maestro, and the likes.

 If you make further inquiries, you'll realize that some sellers allow PayPal transactions.
 Also, there's AliPay which a perfect solution that you can lean on.

 Just like other retail giants, AliExpress is prone to fraudulent activities.
-In a bid to mitigate the above menace, AliExpress has a secure payment platform; AliPay which attempts to maintain a secure environment when making credit card transactions.
+In a bid to mitigate the above menace, AliExpress has a secure payment platform called AliPay which attempts to maintain a secure environment when making credit card transactions.

 Since it's pretty hard to discern between a genuine merchant and a fraudster, below is a pointer you need to grasp so as to easily know of any red alerts;

 Don't fall for items whose prices are way too low.
 You must do your own due diligence so to speak.
 For example, you can do a little bit of research by checking out how much the same product costs from other sites.
 In regards to the entire product pricing, if the deal is too good, you better ditch it.No more, no less.